Skip to main content

 The original assessment for CPA Labs was taken in February of 2016.
 Certain data points were gathered to understand and estimate the impact of STS.
 By observing and timing certain histology activities, we can reasonably estimate the amount of time the average histotechnician in that lab spends doing that particular task.
 Each metric is a timed measurement done by the same observer, observing multiple individuals performing the same tasks.

-For the post-assessment, the same tasks were observed and comparably timed and the results compared below.
+For the post-assessment, the same tasks were observed and comparably timed, and the results compared below.

 Volume Comparison